martins-vds/kubernetes-technical-briefing/LabGuides/module3-instructions.md

 kubectl apply -f default-backend.yaml -n default
 ```

-4. Open the browser and enter the exnteral IP of the Ingress controller by itself: **http://"external ip"**
+4. Open the browser and enter the external IP of the Ingress controller by itself: `http://<external ip>`

 ![](content/default-dep.png)

 ### Task 3 - Install Deployments, Services and Ingress Resource in a separate namespace

-1. Create the _dev_ namespace
+1. Create the `dev` namespace

 ```PowerShell
 kubectl create ns dev